-The Housing and Dining Services office is on the second floor of the Jolly Giant Commons, which is located on the north end of campus on Granite Avenue.
+The Housing and Residence Life office is on the second floor of the Jolly Giant Commons, which is located on the north end of campus on Granite Avenue.

 If you have questions that are not answered here, please contact the Housing Office either by phone or e-mail and we will do our best to answer them.

 You can call the Housing Office at 707-826-3451 (hours are Monday through Friday, 8 a.m. to 5 p.m.) or e-mail us at email@example.com.
 We look forward to hearing from you!